Melcombe Regis - Harbourside

 In the picture above can be seen from the left, The Ship Inn, now extended along the quay over the site where the Red Warehouse once stood which was demolished in the 1950s.
 The original Ship Inn (the white building) is actually situated in Maiden Street on the corner.
 It is one of the old public houses having been here since at least the seventeenth century.
 On its opposite corner, a low building with character and of very different design, is the Victorian fish market built in 1855.
 Nearby, standing tall amongst the other buildings, is the George Inn.
 The original George Inn is known to have existed on this site before 1665 when its owner, Sir Samuel Mico bequeathed it to the Corporation of Weymouth and Melcombe Regis.
 The profits from it were to apprentice three poor children amongst other things.
 This charity continues today.
 It is recorded that John Keys was the landlord of the George Inn in the 1790s.

 A part of this side of the harbour is known as Custom House Quay.
 As one would expect with such a name, this is where the Customs House stands.
 It can be seen here in the second picture next to the white building and on the corner of East Street.
-On its opposite corner stands an old warehouse that now houses the Deep Sea Adventure, an exhibition of life on the seas including the Titanic.
+On its opposite corner stands an old warehouse.
 To the right of the white building in the third picture above is what was formerly the Sailor's Bethel.
 This was opened by church charities in 1866 and is now the headquarters of the Dorset Yacht Club.

 Shipbuilding is known to have taken place along this quay and it is recorded that in 1721 two ships were built by W. Gleade.
 His premises were on a part of the quay that was a recently built extension at the time and was extended further in 1723.
 It is thought that prior to this the quay ended at the George Inn.

-It is also on this side that the tracks run down from the railway station to the harbourside at the ferry terminal.
-They are seldom used now, but at one time the railway to the quay provided a very important service.
+It is also on this side that the tracks run down from the railway station to the harbourside at the ferry terminal and at one time the railway to the quay provided a very important service.
+Known as the 'boat train' it provided transport to the Channel Island ferries.

 The Sailors Return